jramsdell/jsr-lucene-project/ranklib_method.md

  ### Description of Methods
  Each of these methods score the Top 100 documents obtained by running BM25 on the concatenated section path against the index.
- For all methods, the score from BM25 is added as an additional feature (in addition to those created by the methods) and the weights are trained using RankLib.
+ For all methods, the score from BM25 is added as an additional feature (in addition to those created by the methods) and the weights are trained using RankLib. **The features (including BM25) were normalized by Z-score.**

 #### entity_similary
 The query string is first tokenized, and then the score of each paragraph is expressed as the average similiarity score of each query token to each entity in the paragraph.
 Two similarity metrics are considered in this method: Jaccard and JaroWinkler.
 The metrics were obtained from the Java library: https://github.com/tdebatty/java-string-similarity